 1 tsp onion powder

 1. In a large mixing bowl, add the vital wheat gluten, nutritional yeast, 1 ½ tsp garlic powder, and 1 tsp onion powder.
 Mix until well-combined, and then, make a well in the center.

 2. In a second mixing bowl, add ¾ cup water, ½ cup reduced sodium soy sauce, and 1 Tbsp red miso.
 Whisk together, then pour into “the well” (see photo above).

 3. Using your hands knead the seitan ingredients together until it forms an elastic dough ball.
 It should take ~1 minute.

 4. Using a bread knife, slice the seitan dough ball into 6 equal pieces (see photo above).
 By slicing the big dough ball into smaller parts, the simmering broth will penetrate deeper into each piece.

 5. In a large pot, add 10 cups water, 1 ½ cups reduced sodium soy sauce, 1 tsp garlic powder, 2 Tbsp red miso, and 1-2 Tbsp apple cider vinegar.

 6. Add the chunks of seitan to the pot.
 Bring to a simmer, lower the heat, and cover with a lid (leaving the lid slightly ajar, so heat can escape).
 Simmer for 1 hour 15 minutes.

-10. Pour the simmering broth over the seitan until they are submerged.
-And then, either store in the fridge until ready to use (within a few days) or place in the freezer for future recipes.
+9. Add the homemade seitan to a storage container, and pour the miso simmering broth over it until it’s submerged.
+Seal the container with a lid, and either store in the fridge until ready to use (within a few days) or place in the freezer for future recipes.